dimastatz/video-streaming-analytics/README.md

 ## Tech Stack
 The solution is developed on top of Apache Spark Streaming and can be seen as a domain-specific add-on to Apache Spark Streaming.
 Another important aspect of this project is Cloud Nativeness.
-This project avoids Cloud Specific lockdowns, like using managed services, proprietary software, etc.
+This project avoids Cloud Specific lockdowns, like dependency on managed services, proprietary software, etc. In order to achieve the `run anywere' ability, containerization is used widely.
+All needed toold, libs, code and runtime engines are packaged into docker containers.
+Docker-Compose is used to simulate the full production environment.
+As for languages, Python and Scala are main languages of this project.

+## Design
+TBD

+## How to use
+TBD